If you’re like most business owners, this photo of someone being literally boxed in by shipping containers probably feels familiar.

 - Poisonous chemicals

-All of the items prohibited and restricted for domestic shipping cannot be shipped internationally.
-Additionally, you can’t use priority mail express to send packages containing currency (coins, banknotes), securities of any kind that are payable to bearer (like traveler’s checks), precious stones and metals, and other valuables to other countries.
+All items prohibited and restricted for domestic shipping cannot be shipped internationally.
+Additionally, you can’t use priority mail express to send packages containing currency (coins, banknotes), securities of any kind that are payable to the bearer (like traveler’s checks), precious stones and metals, and other valuables to other countries.

 What documents do I need to ship outside the US?